PixelWeatherProject/pwos/README.md

 <details>
   <summary>Seeed Studio XIAO ESP32S3</summary>

+  ### Note
+  This board has **not** performed well during tests.
+It had many connectivity issues as well as many watchdog resets for an unknown reason, even if it was very close to an AP.
+This behavior did not change regardless if the board was powered over the 5V *output* pin, nor the intended battery input.
+It's **not** recommended to use this board.

   ### ESP SDK configuration
   The provided `sdkconfig.debug` and `sdkconfig.release` configurations are designed for this board by default.